BL0CK-X/theblockchainapi-python-wrapper/README.md

 # The Blockchain API

-Submit issues and feature requests for our API on our main GitHub repository</a>.
+Submit issues and feature requests for our API on our <a href="https://github.com/BL0CK-X/the-blockchain-api">main GitHub repository</a>.

 See <a href="https://docs.theblockchainapi.com">the docs</a> for more info.